Accessions 2002.024, 2002.025 smf 2006.026

-* Note: The inventories for 1836-1839 and 1840-1841 are not yet microfilmed, but are based on a full Russian-language inventory of the records.
+**Note 2: The inventories for 1840-1841 are not yet microfilmed, but are based on a full Russian-language inventory of the records.
 It is hoped that the records will be filmed and available in most Mennonite Historical Societies in North America eventually.

 © 2001-09 Mennonite Historical Society of Alberta